+- Director since May 9, 2019

+- Lead Director

-- Director since May 9, 2019 - Member of the Audit Committee and the CNCG Committee
+- Chair of the CNCG Committee and Member of the Audit Committee

-Karen Oldfield QC, served for more than 17 years as President and Chief Executive Officer of the Halifax Port Authority.
-During her tenure, Port Authority revenues more than tripled, enabling the organization to invest more than \$208 million in port infrastructure since 2010.
-Ms. Oldfield has global experience in trade development, particularly in the establishment of new markets combined as well as deep expertise in supply chain management and logistics.

-Additionally, Ms. Oldfield is immediate Past Chair of the Board of Governors of Saint Mary's University and is a Director of the Conference Board of Canada.
+After serving for more than 18 years as President and CEO of the Halifax Port Authority, Ms. Oldfield was recently named the Interim President and CEO of Nova Scotia Health.
+While seconded to Nova Scotia Health, Ms. Oldfield has also been appointed Deputy Minister of Priorities and Planning for the Government of Nova Scotia, a role fundamental to the strategic priorities of the Province of Nova Scotia.
+Ms. Oldfield has global experience, particularly in trade development and the establishment of new markets together with deep expertise in supply chain management and logistics.
+Ms. Oldfield is Past Chair of the Board of Governors of Saint Mary's University.
+Ms. Oldfield has served as President of the Canadian Chapter of the International Women's Forum, a global organization comprised of female leaders with a stated mission to further develop female executive and board talent.
 Ms. Oldfield is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that she is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Ms. Oldfield is a resident of Halifax, Nova Scotia, Canada.

-Ms. Oldfield does not own any Common Shares of the Corporation.
+Ms. Oldfield does not own any Common Shares of the Corporation and owns 1,855 Deferred Stock Units.
 (1)